hendrixjoseph/hendrixjoseph.github.io/_top-level/privacy.md

 This site participates in the [Amazon Services LLC Associates Program](https://affiliate-program.amazon.com/help/operating/agreement), an affiliate advertising program designed to provide a means for this site to earn fees by linking to Amazon.com and affiliated sites.

+### AbeBooks

+This site also participates in the AbeBooks affiliate program via Impact Radius.
+Links to AbeBooks may be tagged in such a way that, if you make a purchase on AbeBooks after clicking on a link to AbeBooks, this site will earn fees from that sale.

-### VigLink
+### Sovrn//Commerce (formally VigLink)

-This site uses VigLink to automatically affiliate commercial links.
+~~This site uses VigLink to automatically affiliate commercial links.
 This is done via a JavaScript snippet.
-Visit [VigLink's Consumer Disclosure Page](https://www.viglink.com/legal/consumer-disclosure/) for more information.
+Visit [VigLink's Consumer Disclosure Page](https://www.viglink.com/legal/consumer-disclosure/) for more information.~~ While I am still a member of Sovrn//Commerce (formally VigLink), I've temporarily disabled their JavaScript plugin.

 ## Social Media